Emmanuel289/rackspace-terraform-web-service/README.md

 # rackspace-terraform-web-service
-This repository contains the submissions for the first approach in the Rackspace technical assessment document
+This repository contains the submissions for the first approach in AWS Technical Assessment for Rackspace.